mrixon95/Term4_workbook/MichaelPeterRixon_T4A1.md

 **Venn Diagrams** are very helpful in visualising what the set operations do.
 Below are some helpful diagrams that are available at *datacamp.com*.
-The pink, shaded areas are the values that the set operation will return.
+The pink, shaded areas represent the set of all values that the set operation will return.